 Josh Needleman is the bassist for singer Buck Ford and is always keeping his ear to the ground for a performance and studio oriented bass positions with touring and recording artist.
-Josh is currently doing the studio bass work and producing singer/songwriter, Ramon Burger and is recording bass tracks for upcoming pop female vocal artist Rose Gold.
+Josh is currently doing the studio bass work and producing singer/songwriter, Ramon Burger (Moncho) and is recording bass tracks for upcoming pop female vocal artist Rose Gold.
 Josh writes and grooves on his bass in his favorite styles, and regularly shares short and sweet solo bass videos to his YouTube & Facebook accounts.

 As educator, Josh works with a group of electric & upright bass students of all ages and levels.
 He co-wrote, as well as recorded and composed the electric and upright bass parts for the "Jazz Bass Goldmine" bass instruction book published by Hal Leonard.
 Additionally, Josh wrote the unique bass instruction book available on Amazon called "Getting Around The Bass", a staple text book of his own students and many others.